“James, he may have committed a crime against you. Luckily, you can say that you don’t want to follow it up. Tell me that now!”

 “Oh, do you know what you will…” Tu was cut short with his sentence with the sound of a weapon being discharged.
 Suddenly the tent flapped open and Fabula ran in, out of breath.
 “You are right, the drones aren’t that quick!”
 He quickly ran behind me and hid.
 The next thing we saw was one of those cleaning drones entering the tent.

 “Eh, I’ll communicate with security with what happened!”
 Caroline said.

 “Could you make it quick?”
 I said as I saw this drone’s EMC turret point towards me and then hovering in such a way to circle me.
 Fabula consistently moving around me to make sure I was between the drone and him.
 Another drone came in through the tent flap and instantly fired as it entered.
-I heard a small shout from behind me, I could hear wind and then see a flash intense from his disintegration.
+I heard a small shout from behind me.
+I could hear wind and then see an intense flash from his disintegration.
 Before it disintegrated him, he had dropped three sets of weapons.

 I looked back in shock as I felt shaken up that the drones had killed this person who tried to save us.
 I felt uneasy that they were still in the tent.